-Like most people I know, when a number I don't recognize shows up on my phone's caller ID, I don't answer the call, but this one was obviously a foreign number and my curiosity got the best of me.
+Like most people I know, when a number I don't recognize shows up on my phone's caller ID, I don't answer the call, but this one was apparently a foreign number, and my curiosity got the best of me.

 "Dude.
 What goes on?"

 "Brian, where the hell are you?"